joeattardi/picmo/docs/docs/usage/variants.md

 When a variant is selected, the popup will close and the selected variant will be emitted.

+## Variant data

+Some variants are associated with a particular Emoji version.
+For any such variants that are not supported by the current version of Emoji, the variant will not be shown.

 ## Disabling variants

 If you do not want to show variants in the picker, specify the `showVariants: false` option.